GGC-DSA/dsacapstone-resources/content/student/chapter-version-control/github-gists/_index.md

 {{% fragment %}} GitHub provides a platform to share an entire project as a repo among a team (private repo) or to the whole world (public repo).
 It's more for big projects like a dynamic website or mobile applications.
 {{% /fragment %}}

+---

+#### What is the difference between Github and Gist?

+The main differences between github and gists are in terms of

+* type of project

 * number of features:
 {{% fragment %}} Github is designed many features and flexibility in mind, which is a good fit for both small and very big projects, while Gists are only a good fit for very small projects.